skyvers/Aged-care/tutorial/chapter2.md

 ### 2.5.
 Create your Facility document

-The Facility document will contain information about the facility(e.g.facility name, Facility manager), facility full address and location.
+The Facility document will contain information about the facility(e.g.facility name, Facility manager, facility full address and location).

 The attributes for Facility document as below: